 Tres Jolie (Ruimsing)

-The types of cute dishes that kids love and idyllic, bucolic bliss in the city is what you get at Tres Jolie.
+Here you’ll find the types of cute dishes that kids love and idyllic, bucolic bliss in the city.
 A touch-and-feed animal farm and pony rides are just a few of the many extraordinary activities available for kids.

 Changing facilities: Yes.
 The bathrooms are unisex, so men and women can access the facilities.